Paul-Loup Chatin: First endurance titles & WEC success (2013–17)

 In 2013, Chatin decided to switch to sports car racing, joining Team Endurance Challenge in the LMPC category of the European Le Mans Series.
-He had just one full-time rival and clinched the series title after three wins at Imola, Spielberg and the Hungaroring.
+In a class with just two full-time entries, Chatin and teammate Gary Hirsch won the series title thanks to three wins at Imola, Spielberg and the Hungaroring.
+He won the award for being the series' Revelation of the Year.